Michael Lira

-Michael Lira (born 19 February 1975) is an Australian film score composer and band leader.
+Michael Lira (born 19 February 1975) is an Australian film score composer, band leader as well as an accomplished musician for live physical performance and circus.
 He is a founding member of experimental bands Vicious Hairy Mary, Darth Vegas and Monsieur Camembert.
+He has been band leader or musician for Circus Oz, Club Swizzle, Circus Monoxide and Kaput.
 Soundtrack credits include the films Nekrotronic, The Hunter, Wyrmwood and Interceptor.